yacko1975/jquery-idleTimeout/README.md

 After the 'idleTimeLimit' amount of time of user inactivity, a warning dialog box with 2 buttons, 'Stay Logged In' & 'Log Out Now', appears.
 'Stay Logged In' button may be activated with mouse click or press of Enter key.

+Warning dialog includes countdown 'Time remaining' display.

-Browser window(s) title bar(s) and tab(s) display warning if user exceeds 'idleTimeLimit'.
-Original browser title restored to all windows and tabs when warning dialog is dismissed.
+Browser window/tab title bar(s) display warning if user exceeds 'idleTimeLimit'.
+Original browser title restored to all windows/tabs when warning dialog is dismissed.

 Warning dialog will display for the 'dialogDisplayLimit' amount of time.
 If no user activity, idleTimer will redirect user to 'redirectUrl'.